bitleighvu/NAVEInteractionAutomation/README.md

 Example:
 George Burdell, NAS,9000D
+ - George Burdell NAS 900Dm RA interacted Text/Messaging, No Action, No notes George Burdell, NAS, 900D, 123, 1, 0,
- - George Burdell NAS 900D; No other specification George Burdell, NAS, 9000D, 12, 1, 0, Said Hello
+- George Burdell NAS 900D, RA interacted In person and Text/Messaging and Academic Issues & Successes, No Action, No Notes George Burdell, NAS, 9000D, 12, 1, 0, Said Hello
-  - George Burdell NAS 900D, RA interacted In person and Text/Messageing, No Action, Said Hello
+  - George Burdell NAS 900D, RA interacted In person and Text/Messaging, No Action, Said Hello

 ###### First-time Running: Only have one resident listed first in your resident.txt file.
 **Running the Automation**